Downloads Butler

 Temporary choices for temporary chaos.

-Handle the next download differently, or start a focused session when you are collecting files for one job.
+Handle the next download differently, or start a focused session that pauses ordinary rules until the sprint is done.

 Use one-time choices when you only need a temporary override.
-Use sessions for focused work like tax prep, research, or client assets.
+Use sessions for tax prep, research, client assets, or any short burst where files should march into one place like they had a meeting first.

 Next download only